dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

 self-interest to delude whoever holds the keys to genomic science or nano science.

 This isn't actually a novel idea.
-Nope, it's a novel idea!
-Literally: in William Gibson's brilliant Neuromancer -- one of the best books I've ever read whence the Matrix was a major departure -- the Tessier-Ashpool family maintains a monopoly over intellectual property related to artifical intelligence.
+Nope, it's a *novel* idea!
+Literally.
+As in William Gibson's brilliant Neuromancer -- one of the best books I've ever read whence the Matrix was a major departure -- the Tessier-Ashpool family maintains a monopoly over intellectual property related to artifical intelligence.
 I don't think I'm throwing out spoilers here.
 This family has mostly withdrawn from society and their duty is an unwavering, merciless suppression of any possibility rogue AI tech might emerge and take root in the world.
 That's a nightmare scenerio in many sci-fi books.

 This family runs the "Turing Registry" which has it's own secret police, kinda.
 Think Rothschilds, but for AI instead of banking.
 In